AndyDune/FileCacheLazyUpdate/README.md

 # FileCacheLazyUpdate
-Return data from cache if it expired and undate it later.
+Return data from cache even if it expired and update it later.